blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 | ------------------- | ---- |
 |`global-id`| Indicates that the value of the corresponding `dsid` attribute is the `gid_name` - User's GlobaliD name - used to identify the Data Subject in [GlobalId](https://developer.global.id/documentation/api%2Fidentity.html)|

-### Data Subject SHOULD be Authenticated
+#### Data Subject SHOULD be Authenticated

 In some cases, valid reasons MAY exist for Systems to respond to Rights Requests even from anonymous Data Subjects.
 This is the case, for example, with request relative to general data treatment practices practiced by the system.

-However, in most cases, Systems SHOULD require the Data Subject to be authenticated as being indeed the person corresponding to the (`dsid`,`dsid-schema`) pair.
+However, in most cases, Systems MUST require the Data Subject to be authenticated as being indeed the person corresponding to the (`dsid`,`dsid-schema`) pair.

 When processing Rights Request, Systems MAY automatically disregard the (`dsid`,`dsid-schema`) paris for which they have not been able to establish Data Subject authentication.

 However, the authentication does not necessairly have to be performed during the collection of the Rights Request.
 It can be done separately.

+#### Matching Multiple Data Subject Identities

+Systems MAY keep track of Data Subject Identities that refer to the same Data Subject.
+In some cases, valid reasons MAY exist for Systems to ignore such information.

+When Systems do know that one Data Subject Identity corresponds to the same user as another Data Subject Identity, then Systems SHOULD offer the Data Subject a possibility for their Rights Requests, expressed in relation to one Data Subject Identity to be automatically extended to include other equivalent Data Subject Identities.

+Systems SHOULD NOT imply Data Subject Identity equivalence from Rights Requests, especially when granding Rights Requests that require authentication.

 ### Data Capture IDs, Data Capture Fragment IDs, Consent IDs, Rights Request IDs, Demand IDs, Rights Request Respons IDs are Globally Unique